 Navigate to the Feathery form where you want to embed Plaid.
-Click on the Connect tab.
+Click on the Integrations tab.

 Open the Plaid integration, turn it on, and fill out the template with your API Client ID, API Secret, and the Plaid environment they belong to.
 E.g. if you're just testing your integration, you can use Sandbox or Development.
 Change to Production when you're ready to start collecting data for real.